December 7, 2022

 What is micro-segmentation?

-Micro-segmentation is a form of customer segmentation that focuses on breaking down a customer base into specific, homogeneous subgroups that are hyper-specific.
+Micro-segmentation is a form of customer segmentation that focuses on breaking down a customer base into homogeneous subgroups that are hyper-specific.
 These subgroups share similar demographics and buying behaviors, allowing for more targeted and tailored marketing messages.
-By using micro-segments, marketers target specific types of customers to create more effective and efficient marketing campaigns—whether it’s email marketing, a targeted omnichannel campaign on several social media channels, or otherwise.
+By using micro-segments, marketers target specific types of customers to create more effective and efficient marketing campaigns — whether it’s email marketing, a targeted omnichannel campaign on several social media channels, or otherwise.

 What is the difference between macro-segmentation and micro-segmentation?